This post may contain affiliate links. Please read our disclosure policy.

 - Grilled Salmon with Citrus Salsa

-If you’ve tried this healthy-ish feel good Panko Crusted Salmon recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Panko Crusted Salmon recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Panko Crusted Salmon

-- 1 Tbsp olive oil
+- 1 tablespoon olive oil

-- Cooked rice for serving
+- Brown rice

 - Spoon the mayonnaise mixture evenly over the salmon fillets to coat them.
 Then sprinkle the panko mixture over the salmon and press down firmly with the back of a spoon to adhere the breadcrumbs to the salmon.